juliornellas/javascript-high-order-functions-begginers/README.md

 # Higher Order Functions

-> Basic knowledgement in functions is required
+> Basic knowledgement in functions is required!

 The basic concept of Higher Order Functions.